 In June 2016 68% of our pupils attained a score above the 50th percentile while 16% scored Sten 1-3.
-In June 2017 20% of pupils scored Sten 1-3.
+In June 2017 60% of our pupils attained a score above the 50th percentile while 20% of pupils scored Sten 1-3.
+In June 2018 64% of our pupils attained a score above the 50th percentile while 21% of our pupils scored Sten 1-3.
 We will endeavour to maintain or increase the percentage of pupils achieving above the 50th percentile and decrease the percentage of pupils scoring in the Sten 1-3 range.
 We will continue to implement throughout all classes a progressive plan that supports the implementation of the new language curriculum with an emphasis on comprehension and reading skills.
-The implementation of the new oral language curriculum in Junior Infants to Second Class will continue, along with the initial implementation of the writing strand in these streams.
-This implementation of the writing stand will be gradual, concurrent to the First Steps writing plan at the outset, before replacing the programme as the year progresses and teachers receive CPD with respect to the new writing strand.
+The implementation of the new oral language curriculum in Junior Infants to Second Class will continue, along with the implementation of the new language curriculum.
+This implementation is concurrent to maintaining the First Steps writing plan in our senior classes, before replacing the programme in the coming academic years.